LunaticHacker/lemmy-terminal-viewer/README.md

 # Lemmy-Terminal-Viewer

-This app is a  WIP
+This app is a  WIP and currently supports Redox, Mac OS X, and Linux (or, in general, ANSI terminals).

 ## Install and Usage (for now)